HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_persistent_volume_claims.md

 By default, 3 replicas of `persistenceNode` are created.
 To make sure all `PersistenceVolumeClaims` are satisfied, we need to create at least 3 `PersistentVolumes` with matching labels.

-Each of the `PersistentVolume` should look similar to the following example:
+Each `PersistentVolume` should look similar to the following example:

 ```yaml
 apiVersion: v1